LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

-\myparagraph{Qualitative Results} We perform the qualitative comparisons in Figure~\ref{fig:inversion}.
-For reconstruction ability of \emph{Image Embedding} methods, our alignment paradigm attains comparable reconstruction quality with pSp.
-Meanwhile, LSAP improves image perception and editability a lot.
-In comparison with e4e, LSAP$_E$ achieves better fidelity and editability.
-For example, editing results of the man in the first image of Figure~\ref{fig:inversion} from e4e have redundant glasses (smile).
-In two-stage methods, HFGI, SAM and PTI improve the reconstruction capacity from e4e and LSAP$_E$.
-Inversion results and editing effects from those methods are similar to the corresponding results from encoders while retaining more image details.
-PTI$_{LSAP}$ achieves state-of-the-art for its high fidelity perception, and editability performance.
+We present qualitative comparisons in Figure~\ref{fig:inversion}.
+In terms of reconstruction, our alignment paradigm achieves reconstruction quality comparable to pSp, while substantially enhancing image perception and editability.
+Compared with e4e, LSAP$_E$ yields better fidelity and stronger editing performance.
+For instance, in the first example of Figure~\ref{fig:inversion} the editing result produced by e4e introduces redundant glasses under the "smile" edit.
+Across the two-stage methods, HFGI, SAM and PTI improve the reconstruction quality for both e4e and LSAP$_E$.
+Their inversion outputs and editing effects remain consistent with those from the corresponding encoders, while better retaining fine image details.
+Among them, PTI$_{LSAP}$ achieves state-of-the-art performance, offering the best combination of fidelity, perception quality, and editability.

-For optimization-based methods, our approach makes optimized code editable, which can be found in Figure~\ref{fig:optim_edit}.
-Vanilla projection in both $\mathcal{W}$ and $\mathcal{W}^+$ spaces generate unnatural face details, while results significantly improve by LSAP.
-It demonstrates that our approach provides a concise and straightforward solution even in optimization-based methods.
+For optimization-based methods, our approach enables the optimized latent codes to remain editable, as illustrated in Figure~\ref{fig:optim_edit}.
+Vanilla projection in both the $\mathcal{W}$ and $\mathcal{W}^+$ spaces tends to produce unnatural facial details, whereas applying LSAP leads to substantial improvements.
+This demonstrates that our method offers a concise and effective solution even for optimization-based inversion strategies.

-We further visualize inversion and editing results from e4e and LSAP$_E$ in other domains, including cars, churches, and wild animals.
-Result are demonstrated in Figure~\ref{fig:other_domains} and Figure~\ref{fig:car_edit}.
-For inversion, LSAP$_E$ achieves slight improvement in fidelity, since the color and reflection are reconstructed accurately.
-For example, in the second image of Figure~\ref{fig:car_edit}, the reflection is represented in LSAP$_E$ result, while the result from e4e only shows the white color.
-During editing, LSAP$_E$ demonstrates the excellent ability to generate good editing results.
-With SAM technique, LSAP$_E$ also achieves a better result in both inversion and manipulation.
+We further visualize the inversion and editing results of e4e and LSAP$_E$ in other domains, including cars, churches, and wild animals.
+The results are shown in Figure~\ref{fig:other_domains} and Figure~\ref{fig:car_edit}.
+In terms of inversion, LSAP$_E$ provides a slight fidelity improvement, particularly in reconstructing color and reflections more accurately.
+For instance, in the second example of Figure~\ref{fig:car_edit}, faithfully preserved in the LSAP$_E$ result,whereas the output from e4e exhibits only a flat white region.
+During editing, LSAP$_E$ strong capability in generating high-quality manipulation results.
+When combined with the SAM technique, LSAP$_E$ achieves superior performance in both inversion and editing across these domains.